What is Peninsula Recovery Education Center?

 Peninsula REC requires two classes:

-Other classes may be selected to help students meet their treatment goals.
-Some of the classes have to do with learning about and recovery from addiction and addictive behavior.
-Many classes are led by Peer Support Specialists who understand the challenges of living with mental illness and addiction, and who are themselves models of recovery.
+Other classes would be selected to help students meet their treatment goals.
+Some of the classes have to do with learning recovery from addiction and addictive behavior.
+Many classes are led by Certified Peer Recovery Specialists who understand the challenges of living with mental illness and addiction, and who are themselves models of recovery.

 Some classes address distorted thinking that occurs as a result of living with addicted persons or personal addiction.
 These issues are explored in Co-Dependency Class, and Double Trouble, a class for individuals coping with a co-occurring disorder, such as recovery from a chemical or alcohol addiction and a diagnosis of mental illness.

-Some classes address the emotional aspect of recovery, such as anger management, understanding medications, guided imagery and relaxation, life skills, and studio art and drawing.
+Some classes address the emotional aspect of recovery, such as anger management, personal boundaries, understanding diagnosis/medications, guided imagery and relaxation, and life skills.
 Students also can develop friendships that support the development of personal insight and self knowledge in classes such as Picking up the Pieces (coping skills after hospitalization), Women’s and Men’s Group (single-gender forums for discussing issues openly), Problems Anonymous, and Tolerance for Differences.